georgeKon/ForBackBench/README.md

 I think there were still issues with its use for some of the scenarios, but we definitely got it to work for LUBM.

 ## Query Script

-This script probably deserved its own readme but it can be broken down into the sections below
+This script is can be broken down into the sections below

 ### Timing